AAFC-Bioinfo-AAC/template-repository/README.md

 ## Citation

-*Provide information on how to cite this repository.
-Use a CITATION.cff file where required.
-Citation tools like GitHub and Zenodo will use this file to generate standardized references.*
+*Provide instructions on how to cite this repository, ideally by including a CITATION.cff file.
+The CITATION.cff is a standardized metadata file stored in a GitHub repository that helps ensure consistent citations.
+Tools like Zenodo and some GitHub features use this file to display or generate citation information automatically.*

 If you use this project in your work, please cite it using the [CITATION.cff](CITATION.cff) file.